soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 Torch is a scientific computing framework with packages for neural networks and optimization (among hundreds of others).
 It is based on the Lua language, which is similar to javascript and is treated as a wrapper for optimized C/C++ and CUDA C++ code.

 At the core of torch is a powerful tensor library similar to [Numpy](http://www.numpy.org).
 The Torch tensor library has both CPU and GPU backends.
-The neural networks package in torch implements *modules*, which are different kinds of neuron layers, and "containers", which can have several modules within them.
+The neural networks package in torch implements *modules*, which are different kinds of neuron layers, and *containers*, which can have several modules within them.
 Modules are like lego blocks, and can be plugged together to form complicated neural networks.

 Each module implements a function and it's derivative.
 This makes it easy to calculate the derivative of any neuron in the network with respect to the *objective function* of the network (via the [chain rule](http://en.wikipedia.org/wiki/Chain_rule)).
 The objective function is simply a mathematical formula to calculate how well a model is doing on the given task.
 Usually, the smaller the objective, the better the model performs.